WAZIRI123/Final-School-Management-System/README.md

 ```
 After running the above commands, you should be able to access the application at http::/localhost or your designated domain name depending on configuration.

-## Setup
-* Log in to the application with the following credentials
+## Log in to the application with the following credentials

     **Admin**
        * Email: admin@demo.com
        * Password: password